Time Zones in Guatemala

 Guatemala Country Details

-Guatemala is a North American country with its capital in Guatemala City, the country’s main political, economic, and transport hub.
-It has a population of 17,247,807 and a land area of 108,890 km², making it a significant Central American market for commerce, manufacturing, agriculture, and tourism.
+Guatemala is a North American country with its capital in Guatemala City, the country’s main political, commercial, and transport hub.
+It has a population of 17,247,807 and a total area of 108,890 km², making it one of the larger countries in Central America by population.

 Daylight Saving Time in Guatemala

 Guatemala does not observe daylight saving time.
-Its official time remains UTC-6 throughout the year, so clocks do not move forward or backward seasonally.
+The country remains on UTC-6 all year, and clocks do not move forward or backward at any point during the year.

 Frequently Asked Questions